dreamportdev/Osdev-Notes/04_Memory_Management/01_Overview.md

 - Keeps track of whether a page is currently in use, or free.
 - Is responsible for protecting non-usable memory regions from being used as general memory (mmio, acpi or bootloader memory).

-usually this is the lowest level of allocation, and only the kernel should access/use it.
+Usually this is the lowest level of allocation, and only the kernel should access/use it.

 ## Paging